deepakmotlani/Notes/Core Java/Java-8/stream-api.md

 A new **java.util.stream** has been added in Java 8 to perform filter/map/reduce like operations with the collection.
 Stream API will allow sequential as well as parallel execution.
 This is one of the best feature.

+**Stream has following intermediate & terminal operations**
+* Intermediate Operations
+	* map: The map method is used to map the items in the collection to other objects according to the Predicate passed as argument.

+		List square = number.stream().map(x->x*x).collect(Collectors.toList());

+See more from here https://www.geeksforgeeks.org/stream-in-java/

 Collection interface has been extended with **stream()** and **parallelStream()** default methods to get the Stream for sequential and parallel execution.
 Let’s see their usage with simple example

 ```